 Unfortunately, there’s no way around the transfer and withdrawal restriction, so try to plan your monthly needs in advance.
 Think ahead about what major financial events you have coming up in the next few weeks, and try to batch your withdrawals together.

 Say you’ll need money from your savings account to buy a wedding gift for a friend one weekend, then take an out of town trip the next.
-Go ahead and take out all of the money from your savings account at once, even though the two events are spread out.
+Go ahead and take out all of the money from your account at once, even though the two events are spread out.

 Before signing up for a particular account, be sure to understand these and any other requirements, along with the penalty for breaking them.
 You don’t want to rack up fees because you constantly dip below the minimum daily balance.
 A bit of knowledge can go a long way in keeping your finances in order.